 As with traditional braces, the self-ligating appliances are bonded to your teeth with a special adhesive and are not removable for the duration of the orthodontic procedure.
 Therefore, good oral hygiene is imperative to a successful outcome.

-Please remember to abstain from excessive sugar, hard foods, food and drink that can stain teeth, and highly acidic food and beverages.
+Please remember to abstain from excessive sugar, hard foods, food and drinks that can stain teeth, and highly acidic food and beverages.
 Whenever a patient needs to use orthodontic appliances, they are at an increased risk of developing cavities.
 Food particles will get stuck in your braces or between the brackets and wires and your teeth.

 The good news is that you can easily clean these appliances because self-ligating brackets don’t have elastic, rubber, or metal ties.
 However, you will still need to take the time required to brush and floss.
 With or without braces, brushing and flossing are still a necessary and beneficial part of your daily routine.

 Are There Limitations to These Types of Braces?

-As with any significant decision, you can consult your orthodontist to determine whether conventional braces, Invisalign®, lingual or self-ligating braces will work best for your set of circumstances.
+As with any significant decision, you can consult your orthodontist to determine whether conventional braces, Invisalign Roswell, lingual, or self-ligating braces will work best for your circumstances.
 It will all depend on the severity of your misaligned bite.

 Only an experienced Johns Creek orthodontist has the knowledge to make valid recommendations about the treatment you need.
 Such an important decision needs to consider many elements to ensure the best possible outcome for you and your smile.

 Self-ligating braces can be an excellent choice for many orthodontic conditions.
 We can use them to treat most orthodontic complications.
 This includes individuals with severe cases of crowding teeth and spacing and other conditions such as overbites or crossbites.

 Severe cases of jaw malocclusions or malalignments might not be eligible for this treatment because they may put too much pressure on the clips of your braces, causing them to break.

 Always consult with your Alpharetta orthodontist before engaging in any treatment.